Java is a powerful object-oriented programming language that focuses on the concept of classes and objects.

 myCar.year = 2022;

-myCar.displayDetails(); // Calling the method
+myCar.displayDetails(); // Calling a method

 }